flintinatux/spintax_parser/README.md

 ## Usage

-My favorite way is to mix SpintaxParser directly into the global String class, like this:
+Perhaps the simplest way to use it is to mix SpintaxParser directly into the global String class, like this:

     require 'spintax_parser'